pivotal-cf-experimental/docs-utility-scripts/style-checker/README.md

 1. Change the line

     ```js
-    const reg = command.global === false ? new RegExp(regexQuery) : new RegExp(regexQuery, 'g’);
+    const reg = command.global === false ? new RegExp(regexQuery) : new RegExp(regexQuery, 'g');
     ```

     to

     ```js
-    const reg = command.global === false ? new RegExp(regexQuery, 'm') : new RegExp(regexQuery, 'gm’);
+    const reg = command.global === false ? new RegExp(regexQuery, 'm') : new RegExp(regexQuery, 'gm');
     ```

 1. Save your change.

 ## <a id="install"></a> Install Style Checker

 To install Style Checker:

-1. Copy the contents of [style-checker.json](style-checker.json).
+1. Copy the contents of [style-checker-for-reg-replace.json](style-checker-for-reg-replace.json).
-1. Launch VS Code.
+2. Start VS Code.
-1. If on macOS, press Cmd+Shift+P to open the Command Palette.
+3. If on macOS, press Cmd+Shift+P to open the Command Palette.
 If on Windows, press Ctrl+Shift+P.
-1. Run `Open Settings (JSON)`.
+4. Run `Open Settings (JSON)`.
-1. Paste the content outside the other JSON functions and before the final `}` in this file.
+5. Paste the content outside the other JSON functions and before the final `}` in this file.
+   I recommend placing the content beneath the other functions because of how long it is.
    For an example of the placement, see [example-settings.json](example-settings.json).
-1. Save your changes.
+6. Save your changes.
-1. Restart VS Code.
+7. Restart VS Code.

-## <a id="configure-zsh-vscode"></a> (Optional) Configure your zsh profile to enable fast updates

-To configure your zsh profile so that you can update Style Checker with a single command:

-[To-do]

 ## Use Style Checker